 The role is part -time / half stipend 3 days a week plus Sundays.

-Closing date for applications is 24th August with visits and interviews on 20/21st September.
+Closing date for applications is 16th Nov with visits and interviews to be confirmed.

 For more information about the Diocese and parish please visit the Diocesan Website or the Parish website